ReRand/RENTED/README.md

 Open source repository for the ReRand Roblox game "RENTED" including:

 - the game itself made using [Rojo](https://rojo.space)
-- a huge gallery of all the assetse in the game
+- a huge gallery of all the assets in the game

 # **THIS IS UNFINISHED AND SO IS THE GAME